MU-Electronics/compute_module/Qt_windows.md

 raspberry pi.

+## Pre-checks
-## Mac / Linux
+### Mac / Linux
-This will not work on mac / linux please referr to the mac / linux
+This will not work on mac / linux please referr to the mac / linux guide.

-guide.

-## Enable SSH
+### Enable SSH on Pi
 Ensure ssh is enabled which can be found in the repo

-## Etherent support
+### Etherent support on Pi
 Ensure the raspberry pi has networking capabilities.
 Adding

 etherent docs can be found in this repo.
 Take note of the IP address of the device.

+## Install depends
+  * Supported compiler (Visual Studio 2012 or later, MinGW-builds gcc 4.9 or later)
+  * Perl version 5.12 or later   [http://www.activestate.com/activeperl/]
+  * Python version 2.7 or later  [http://www.activestate.com/activepython/]
+  * Ruby version 1.9.3 or later  [http://rubyinstaller.org/]

 ## Install a toolchain
 Download the following toolchain and install